EUROYoung/euroyoung.github.io/_pages/napoli.md

 The name of the file must be your own name (e.g., alanosoriomora.pdf).
 The subject of the email must be “Submission Workshop Napoli _your name_ ” (e.g., Submission Workshop Napoli Alan Osorio-Mora).

-__Please notice that these submissions that not meet the instructions provided might be discarded.__
+__Please notice that these submissions that do not meet the instructions provided might be discarded.__

 ## After acceptance
 The EuroYoung workshop is focused on early career researchers, consequently we try our best in order to keep the fee as low as possible.